 Who I am really: I am married to Beth, a social worker, whom I met in Spain while she was studying abroad and I was taking a year off from college.
 After graduation, Beth and I lived in Argentina, studying Spanish in Buenos Aires and working in the southernmost city in the world, Ushuaia.
 I also volunteered helping with micro-lending through the Grameen Foundation, making small business loans to women to give them a path out of poverty.
 Never a coffee drinker, I discovered a love for maté, a tea that is the national drink of Argentina, and now it’s my morning beverage of choice.

-Our love of travel has taken our family to other places, like Vanuatu, Peru, New Zealand, the Turks and Caicos, and even a trip to Belize with our then-infant son, Leo.
-We now live in Northeast D.C. where we can view the Capitol dome from the end of our block.
-On weekends, Beth, Leo, and I love exploring the city.
+Our love of travel has taken our family to other places, like Vanuatu, Peru, New Zealand, the Turks and Caicos, and even a trip to Belize with our then-infant son, Leo and a trip to Austria with Leo and his baby sister Elena.
+We have lived in Northeast D.C. since 2008 and can view the Capitol dome from the end of our block.
+On weekends, Beth, Leo, Elena, and I love exploring the city.
 We usually try to walk everywhere we go, and love the kid-friendly nature of the many parks and museums available outside our door.
 In my spare time, I am known to cheer loudly for the Oregon Ducks (I was born and raised on the Oregon Coast and attended many Ducks football and basketball games with my dad).
-I also enjoy playing from my collection of vinyl records.
+I also enjoy break dancing and playing from my collection of vinyl records.

 Beth and I believe strongly in giving back to the community.
-I’ve been very fortunate my whole life, and know that not everyone has that kind of support.
-I am a board member and active volunteer with A Wider Circle, an organization that provides basic living needs to help lift people out of poverty.
-Whether it’s loading or unloading furniture donations and driving the truck, or teaching classes on resume writing and job skills, I’m there to help.
+I’ve been fortunate my whole life, and know that not everyone has that kind of support.
+Since 2008, I have served as a board member with A Wider Circle, an amazing organization that helps lift people out of poverty.